hmcts/pip-data-management/README.md

 ##### Nice-to-haves

+- [pip-dev-env](https://github.com/hmcts/pip-dev-env) - This repo provides a development environment wherein ensure all microservices, as well as external services (e.g. postgres & redis) are all running in tandem within the service.
+It eases the development process and is particularly helpful when working with cross-service communication, as it also reduces strain on local performance from having many separate IDE windows open.
+- PostgreSQL - for local development, it will help to install Postgres.
+Ensure your postgres instance matches the relevant [environment variables](#environment-variables).
+Most devs on the project are just using this within a docker container.
 - Some means of interfacing with the postgres database either locally or remotely.
 Good options include [DataGrip](https://www.jetbrains.com/datagrip/), [pgAdmin](https://www.pgadmin.org/) or [psql](https://www.postgresql.org/docs/9.1/app-psql.html).
 This will allow you to verify the impacts of your requests on the underlying database.

 ### Installation